kokopi-dev/ffxiv-better-autokey/README.md

 * **Install required things above**

 **Make sure your ffxiv process is this name:**
-* If it is incorrect, change `process_name` variable in ffxiv-autocraft.py
+* If it is incorrect, you can change it via command `editprocess`
+* Go to `task manager->right click FFXIV's process->go to details` to find the process name

 ![finding_process](../assets/detailpid.png)